Welcome to Nutrition Services!

 You can now follow us on Facebook and Twitter.
 Click on the Quick Link!

-Meals, foods and beverages sold or served at schools meet state and federal requirements which are based on the USDA Dietary Guidelines.
-We provide students with access to a variety of affordable and appealing foods that meet their health and nutrition needs.
+Meals, food, and beverages sold or served at schools meet state and federal requirements which are based on the USDA Dietary Guidelines.
+We provide students with access to a variety of affordable and appealing foods that meet their health and dietary needs.

-Beginning July 1, families can apply for free/reduced cost meals for their students online.
-Many families qualify for this program and don't know.
-To find out more and download the application, click Here!
+Families can apply for free/reduced cost meals for their students online.
+Many families qualify for this program.
+For income guidelines for 2013-2014 school year, click Here.

 RUSD was recognized by the California Endowment for being the leaders in developing healthier school meals and providing fresh fruits and vegetables.